Michael's Companies to go private in $5B deal

 “The Company’s impressive growth transformation, including our financial and operational performance in the unprecedented environment of the pandemic, led to an unsolicited offer to buy the company,” said James Quella, chairman of the Michaels board of directors.

-After evaluating the offer, Michael’s board of directors decided that it represented a “compelling value” to shareholders, he added.
+After evaluating the offer, Michaels' board of directors decided that it represented a “compelling value” to shareholders, he added.

+The merger includes a 25-day go-shop period which allows Michaels to solicit other offers and to terminate the deal for a superior proposal.
+UBS is serving as the company's exclusive financial adviser.